ethereum/ERCs/ERCS/erc-draft_ai_agent_nfts.md

 It is conceivable to also create an implementation whereby this mapping was set to private and accessed through a custom function that restricted access to the holder of the NFT.
 This approach would explose the prompts through their urls though, therefore the RECOMMENDED approach is a public mapping and encryption on the URLs.
 This also has the benefit of publicly exposing the data in the Agent struct to verify name, description and model and that encyrpted URIs for the User Prompt and System Prompt exist.

-All ERC-XXX compliant contracts MUST implement the mintAgent function
+All ERC-XXXX compliant contracts MUST implement the mintAgent function

 ```solidity